 Kevin is the Founder and Director of Tahoe Adventure Company.
 His goals from the start have been to offer the highest quality adventure trips and tours with a focus on the natural and human history of the Tahoe/Truckee area.

-Kevin has 17 years of Guiding and Outdoor Education experience throughout the U.S. and Abroad.
+Kevin has over 20 years of Guiding and Outdoor Education experience throughout the U.S. and Abroad.
 He spent many years teaching wilderness education, backpacking, rock climbing and sea kayaking.
 He has also worked as a naturalist, ropes course facilitator, and developer of custom teambuilding programs.
 Additionally, he has worked as a ski patroller and on the logistics and medical teams for various adventure races around the globe.

 Kevin has a passion for sharing the outdoors with guests and especially enjoys working with youth and school groups.
 He holds EMT, CPR, Avalanche Level II, and Leave No Trace Trainer certifications.